Water & CO2

 This activity was created to contribute to Target 6.B of Sustainable Development Goal 6 "Ensure access to water and sanitation for all."

 Through the collaboration of our group company Suntory PepsiCo Beverage Thailand and a local NGO, we implemented an educational program for fourth, fifth, and sixth grade children from Saraburi Province and Rayong Province, where Suntory PepsiCo Beverage Thailand plants are located, and Chiang Mai Province, which possesses the most water resources in Thailand.
-Approximately 4,000 children have participated in the program as of the end of 2020.
-It is an original nature experience program which teaches children about the importance of water, the importance of protecting water resources, and similar matters.
+In 2021, the water education project at elementary schools in Ayutthaya, Pathumthani, Nakornpathom Provinces and Bangkok has been launched.
+Approximately 11,000 persons have participated in the program as of the end of 2021.
+It is an original program which teaches children about the importance of water, the importance of protecting water resources, and similar matters.

 We also began a project to prevent sediment based erosion by slowing the currents of streams in northern Chiang Mai Province, installed small weirs to support permeation of underground water, planted trees to prevent soil from flowing into the streams.

-Collaborating with our group company Suntory Garuda, a local foundation, and a local NGO, we implemented an educational program for elementary school children in Gowa (South Sulawesi Province), Banjarbaru (South Kalimantan Province), Sidoarjo (East Java Province), Tangerang (Banten Province) and Jakarta (the capital city) participate in the program.
-Approximately 8,000 children have participated in the program as of the end of 2020.
+Collaborating with our group company Suntory Garuda Beverage, a local foundation, and a local NGO, we implemented an educational program for elementary school children in Gowa (South Sulawesi Province), Banjarbaru (South Kalimantan Province), Sidoarjo (East Java Province), Tangerang (Banten Province), Jakarta (the capital city) and Bogor (West Java Province).
+Approximately 14,000 persons have participated in the program as of the end of 2021.

 As in Vietnam, we teach about the importance of water, healthy water cycle, and the importance of preserving water resources through an original learning program.
 The program provides basic knowledge about water, addresses water pollution and how to eliminate it, and explores water preservation efforts that children can contribute to on an individual level.
 This contributes to improving children's awareness about environment in Indonesia.